 - Demonstrate professionalism in all aspects of their practice including engagement with te reo Māori me ngā tikanga Māori

-- Apply and justify effective pedagogies (teaching practices) in curriculum delivery;
+- Apply and justify effective pedagogies (teaching practices) in professional experience

-- Gather, analyse and interpret a range of data to inform pedagogical decisions; and
+- Gather, analyse and interpret a range of data to inform pedagogical decisions for students in years 1-8

-- Reflexively articulate and justify an emerging personal and professional philosophy of teaching and learning.
+- Discuss an emerging personal and professional philosophy of teaching and learning